BR0kEN-/behat-drupal-propeople-context/behat/README.md

 ## To use this step you should correctly configure your Behat.
 Then I login with user credentials that was sent via email
 ```

+To see all, available in your system, steps execute the `behat -dl`.